This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Follow directions on the medicine label when you give your child medicine.
 Ask your child's healthcare provider for directions if you do not know how to give the medicine.
 If your child misses a dose, do not double the next dose.
 Ask how to make up the missed dose.
 Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-- Talk to your child about personal safety without making him anxious.
-Teach him that no one has the right to touch his private parts.
+- Talk to your child about personal safety without making him or her anxious.
+Teach him or her that no one has the right to touch his or her private parts.
 Also explain that others should not ask your child to touch their private parts.
-Let your child know that he should tell you even if he is told not to.
+Let your child know that he or she should tell you even if he or she is told not to.

 - Do not let your child play outdoors without supervision from an adult.
-Your child is not old enough to cross the street on his own.
-Do not let him play near the street.
-He could run or ride his bicycle into the street.
+Your child is not old enough to cross the street on his or her own.
+Do not let him or her play near the street.
+He or she could run or ride his or her bicycle into the street.